Wreck Of The Old '97

 Points of Interest

-If you are interested in learning about the history of the song, here is a good article on Wikipedia to check out that deals with both the historical event that the song is about, and with the history of the song itself:
+If you are interested in learning about the history of the song, and the event that the song is about, check this out:

-For those who are interested, here are a couple of non-bluegrass versions of Wreck Of The Old '97 that I was familiar with before I got into bluegrass music.
+For those who are interested, here are a few non-bluegrass versions of Wreck Of The Old '97 (all referenced in the youtube video above) that I was familiar with before I got into bluegrass music.
 The second one is the second-oldest recording of the song, dating from 1924, and was the first million-seller 'Country' record.
 The B-side of the record is 'The Prisoner's Song', another old 'pre-bluegrass' classic that has been adopted into the standard bluegrass repertoire.

 Johnny Cash: key of Bb